leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 Parameters, custom variables, and custom vectors are only the interface.
 We still have to connect them to something meaningful.
 This is done in the custom_modules/embedding/physicellmodule.cpp in the physicell_step function.
-Please have a look this function.
+Please have a look at this function.

 At line around 190, you will find already prepeared, commented out example code, for action and observation, for all possible parameter, variable and vector types.